FlawlessNa/Legends/README.md

   - Engine now groups those "Client" and runs then asynchronously.
   - Need to have multiple instances of EngineData for 1 engine (1 instance per client)
   - Blockers/Unblockers need to work for each client individually
-- [ ] Ability to only retrieve first action in pathfinding parser instead of entire actions
 - [ ] Look into leveraging psutil for performance monitoring of CPU resources by client/process
   - Also look into managing the Manager Process since it is a new feature that needs to spawn a process
 - [ ] Look into using Profilers (cProfile, line_profiler) to identify bottlenecks in the code